Table of Contents

 Digital marketing agencies offer various services to improve your online visibility and reach to potential customers.
 But what might confuse a lot of startup and small business owners are three terms that sound similar but actually have very different offerings: SEO, SEM, and SMO.

-These three services – search engine optimization (SEO), search engine marketing (SEM), and social media optimization (SMO) – are products that many digital marketing companies provide.
+These three services – search engine optimisation (SEO), search engine marketing (SEM), and social media optimisation (SMO) – are products that many digital marketing companies provide.
 And contrary to what you might think, there aren’t terms limited to the digital marketing strategies of bigger and more established companies; small to medium businesses can also benefit from these three.
 But what are the differences between each of these services?

 For starters, we can tell you that one thing these three have in common is that they’re used to help your online marketing strategy by increasing your customers’ awareness and visibility.
 Some customers may already know about you, but if you’re not putting yourself out there for would-be customers who are searching for a business like you, you’re wasting the opportunity of additional revenue.